Tom Corcoran (politician)

-Thomas Joseph Corcoran (born May 23, 1939) is an American former politician.
-He served four terms in Congress as a U.S. Representative from Illinois (1977–84).
-He is a Republican.
+Thomas Joseph Corcoran (born May 23, 1939) is an American businessman, military veteran and former politician.
+He served four terms in Congress as a U.S. Representative from Illinois from 1977 to 1984.
+He served in politics as a member of the Republican.

 Biography

 Corcoran was born in Ottawa, Illinois.
 He graduated from Marquette High School in Ottawa in 1957.
 He received a B.A. from the University of Notre Dame in 1961 and did graduate work at University of Illinois, the University of Chicago, and Northwestern University.

+Military service

+He served in the United States Army as an artillery officer from 1963 to 1965 and was stationed in Germany.